How Does the Costa Rica Real Estate Market Work?

 Real Estate Market Cycles – U.S. Economic Effect

 From a residential and commercial real estate point of view, these Real Estate Market Cycles are largely driven by the state of the U.S. Economy at any given time.
 There is usually a lag-time of some months for the economic effects in the U.S. to have an effect on the Real Estate Market in Costa Rica.
-The Covid Pandemic and particularly the social-economic effects it has had, with a larger number of Canadians than usual entering the Real Estate Market in Costa Rica, has distorted the Market from the norm with respect to property sales, making it a stronger “Sellers’ Market”, especially, in the Pacific Coast expat beach communities since the Covid Pandemic years.
-In 2025, there has been a levelling-off of the market in the expat beach community areas, particularly in the high-end property sales, but mid-priced property sales remain stable.
-The trend is moving toward more of a “Buyer” friendly market, with an increased opportunity for Buyers to negotiate a lower selling price, but has not reached a point where a marketing label of “Buyers’ Market” would be considered accurate at this moment.
-Opportunities for “fire sale” property prices, happening in many cases where a Seller has to return to their Home Country quickly, for health, or other reasons, remain few, but are on the increase.
-The current world economic uncertainty is having a significant affect on the Costa Rica Real Estate Market, bringing downward pressure to bear.
+The Covid Pandemic and particularly the social-economic effects it has had, with a larger number of Canadians than usual entering the Real Estate Market in Costa Rica, has distorted the Market from the norm with respect to property sales, making it a stronger “Sellers’ Market” in the years following the Pandemic.
+This is especially true in the Pacific Coast expat beach communities.
+In the beginning of 2025, there has been a levelling-off of the market in the expat beach community areas, particularly in the high-end property sales, but mid-priced property sales have remained stable throughout Costa Rica.
+The trend toward a Market downturn has been accelerated by the current uncertainties in world economic markets, with a resulting sharp downturn in housing sales in the U.S. This has caused a ripple-effect in the Costa Rica Real Estate Market, which is moving toward a more “Buyer” friendly market, with an increased opportunity for Buyers to negotiate a lower selling price for properties.
+In my opinion, the Costa Rica Market has not yet reached a point where a marketing label of “Buyers’ Market” would be considered accurate.
+Opportunities for “fire sale” property prices, happening in many cases where a Seller has to return to their Home Country quickly, for health, or other reasons, are on the increase.
+The current world economic uncertainty is having a significant affect on the Costa Rica Real Estate Market, bringing a downward pressure to bear.

 Effect of the United States Election on the Real Estate Market